 We share growing expectations with our suppliers.
-We expect them to adhere to and comply with our suppliers' code of conduct.
-This suppliers' code of conduct is based on:
+We expect them to adhere to and comply with our suppliers' code of conduct, which is inspired by the UN Global Compact 10 Principles.
+This suppliers' code of conduct includes:

-- Complying with the social and environmental standards in force. - Adopting an approach based on ethics and transparency. - Prohibiting forced labour and child labour. - Providing employees with a safe and fair work environment. - Applying safety and risk-prevention rules. - Respecting the environment and being in line with an eco-design approach.
+- Complying with the social and environmental standards in force. - Adopting an approach based on ethics and transparency.

+- Prohibiting forced labour and child labour. - Providing employees with a safe and fair work environment. - Applying safety and risk-prevention rules. - Respecting the environment and being in line with an eco-design approach.

 Beyond the compliance with the principles we thrive to encourage our suppliers to become partners in the promotion of eco-design and to find innovative solutions to limit the environmental impact of their business (for example by using recycled materials or by changing to new printing systems).
-Our intention is to increase the implementation of this policy over the coming years.
+Our intention is to increase the implementation of this policy over the coming years

-Indicator unit 2015 2016 2017 2018 Sites with over 50% of their suppliers % Not Not Not 49% who signed the code of conduct reported reported reported
+Indicator unit 2015 2016 2017 2018 2019 Sites with over 50% of their suppliers who signed the code of conduct % Not reported Not reported Not reported 49% 19% Sites with over 50% of their TOP 10 suppliers who signed the code of conduct % Not reported Not reported Not reported Not reported 28% % total turnover from suppliers who signed the code of conduct % Not reported Not reported Not reported Not reported 18%